-Her previous feature documentary "I am Breathing" (2012).
-Co-directed with fiction film maker Morag Mckinnon, it continues her interest in how collaboration informs the process including a central collaboration with Neil Platt, the subject of the film.
+Her previous feature documentary "I am Breathing" (2012) was co-directed with fiction film maker Morag Mckinnon.
+It continues her interest in how collaboration informs the process including a central collaboration with Neil Platt, the subject of the film.
 It has won or been nominated for many awards including three Scotland BAFTAs in 2013.
-Emma is currently co-directing a feature documentary with Swiss-Canadian director Peter Mettle r- “ Becoming Animal” and is also a story editor/ consultant on various films including the new film by Syrian filmmaker Diana El Jeroudhi.
+Emma also collaborates as a story editor/ consultant on various films including the new film by Syrian filmmaker Diana El Jeroudhi.

 Emma works with filmmakers internationally to develop their work at different stages of film development and editing, as a workshop leader tutor and story consultant.
 She has taught or given lectures or workshops with DocEdge in India, European Documentary Network at various international events including Thessaloniki Doc Festival, Below Zero, Norway, IDA in Prague, Ex Oriente Film Festival, IDFA in Amsterdam, Storydoc in Greece, National Film School in Norway, Discovery Campus, Crossing Borders in Shanghai, DocMontevideo in Uruguay, Qumra Film Event in Doha, Ramallah and many other places.
 She taught at the European Film College in Denmark and was on the board for EDN for 4 years.

 Her last film, “I am Breathing" (2012) co- directed with Morag MacKinnon was about a man who, paralysed by Motor Neurone Disease, confronts questions of life and death as he prepares to leave a legacy to his son.
 The film explored how documentary could communicate the ineffable state of complete paralysis and aimed to find a language to avoid victimising Neil or making him an " object" of the camera by using his blog as a narrative device.
-It has played in over 45 countries winning awards and nominations (Audience award, Document; Shortlisted for Best Feature IDFA, Hot Docs, three Scottish BAFTA nominations; Winner of Best Director Scotland BAFTA; Winner Riverrun Best Documentary) and was broadcast on Film 4 and many other countries. see iambreathing.com
+It has played in over 45 countries, winning awards and nominations (Audience award, Document; Shortlisted for Best Feature IDFA, Hot Docs, three Scottish BAFTA nominations; Winner of Best Director Scotland BAFTA; Winner Riverrun Best Documentary) and was broadcast on Film 4 and in many other countries. see iambreathing.com

-Emma frequently writes and gives lectures internationally about documentary structures and currently is a story editor/consultant on various films including a new film by Syrian filmmaker Diana El Jeroudhi, produced by Orwa Nyrabia.
+Emma frequently writes and gives lectures internationally about documentary structures and is currently a story editor/consultant on various films including a new film by Syrian filmmaker Diana El Jeroudhi, produced by Orwa Nyrabia.
 Previous work includes "Artist as Leader" (2009) Film to support and further the questions of how an artist's practice can be used as a model for other leadership.
-The project was part of the AHRC funded On the Edge led by Anne Douglas and Chris Fremantle).
+The project was part of the AHRC funded On the Edge led by Anne Douglas and Chris Fremantle.
 "Research into the role of the artist working in public indicates that artists are uniquely placed to inform and creatively develop public life.
 In seeking to understand the Nature of Creativity in public contexts, this research focuses on the concept of ‘leading through practice’."